KikiDow/User-centric-project/README.md

 ### Media
-* The application uses the media resources provided by the Code Institute team for the project.
+* The application uses the resources provided by the Code Institute team for the project located in the following [GitHub Repository](https://github.com/Code-Institute-Org/project-assets).

 ### Acknowledgements
-* The application uses the resources provided by the Code Institute team for the project.
+* The structure of the image gallery used in index.html was heavily influenced by a design portrayed by w3schools.com located at [this page](https://www.w3schools.com/css/css_image_gallery.asp)
+* The structure of the mp3 track player used in sounds.html was heavily influenced by a design portrayed by w3schools.com located at [this page](https://www.w3schools.com/html/html5_audio.asp)